ingenii-solutions/azure-data-platform-data-engineering-example/docs/user/Introduction.md

 # Introduction

-This repository holds all of the configuration for how to ingest your data into your Ingenii Azure Data Platform.
-In this document, and others that this links to, we provide a guide to working with the repository, and how to get a new data source into the platform so you can work with the data in Databricks.
+This repository holds all of the configuration for how to ingest raw data into your Ingenii Azure Data Platform.
+In this document, and others that this links to, we provide a guide to working with the repository and how to get a new data source into the platform so you can work with the data in Databricks.

 The full data pipeline covers:
-1. Pulling raw data into the Data Lake, with Data Factory or similar: [Creating a new pipeline to get data](#creating-a-new-pipeline-to-get-data)
 1. Pre-processing the data so that it can be ingested into the platform: [Pre-processing the raw data](#pre-processing-the-raw-data)
 1. Reading the metadata so the platform understands how to ingest and test the data: [Understanding and ingesting into the platform](#understanding-and-ingesting-into-the-platform)
 1. After this, the ingestion of the individual files is handled by the [Ingenii Azure Data Platform Databricks Runtime](https://github.com/ingenii-solutions/azure-data-platform-databricks-runtime), as these steps all happen on the Databricks platform.
 These final steps are: